caketaster/I-Think-Therefore-I-Drink/README.md

 - The 'favourite' icon came from [Font Awesome](https://fontawesome.com/icons/whiskey-glass?f=classic&s=solid)
 - The site icon came from [Flat Icon](https://www.flaticon.com/free-icons/)
 - The site banner was designed by me on [Canva](https://www.canva.com)
+- The person walking icon was taken and edited from [Bootstrap Icons](https://icons.getbootstrap.com/)
 - All cocktail images were taken and cropped from Google Images
 <br>
 // need to add - attribution for tutorials + find other things I used